Earth Sciences (ESCI)

 A survey of the field of oceanography including modern topics in the four subdisciplines of physical, geological, chemical, and biological oceanography.
 3 hrs. lec., 2 hrs. lab.
 Overnight field trip may be required at discretion of professor.
 Prereq: C- or higher in MATH 101 (college algebra) or math placement into MATH 160 or higher.

 Work on board small research vessels in the dynamic marine environment; use and application of standard oceanographic instruments and sampling devices; opportunities for independent research.
 1 hr. lec., 4 hrs. lab.
-Offered only in summer at the Marine Science Consortium field station.
+Offered only in summer at the Chincoteague Bay Field Station.
 Prereq: C- or higher in ESCI 261.

 Introduction to the basic concepts of geospatial information systems applications for earth sciences students.
 Emphasis is on the use of GIS applications for solving problems in the earth sciences.
 Limited to earth sciences majors or minors who have completed one of the introductory earth sciences courses for majors.
 ESCI 281 and GEOG 295 may not both be taken for credit.
 3 hrs. lec.
-Offered in fall of even years.
 Prereq: ESCI 221, 241 or 261.

 Programming in computational methods emphasizing FORTRAN applied to the earth sciences; numerical solution of equations of motion; statistical properties of digital images; analysis of periodical phenomena; use of National Center for Atmospheric Research graphics library.
 2 hrs. lec., 2 hrs. lab.
 Offered in fall.
 Prereq: MATH 211 and PHYS 231.